CenturyLinkCloud/PublicKB/Marketplace/Support/manage-marketplace-subscriptions.md

 5. The Provider of the Subscription for which you requested a termination will contact you via email.
 They will communicate to you when your termination request has been fulfilled with the date that billing will end.

 If you have questions about your Marketplace subscription or how to use the Marketplace Manager, please reach out to the [Marketplace team](mailto:Marketplace@centurylink.com).
-If you have a support based question or issue please review the Marketplace[Support KB](./software-support.md).